sherbaz/terraform-azurerm-avm-ptn-alz-connectivity-virtual-wan/README.md

   - virtual\_network\_gateways: (Optional) The virtual network gateway settings.
 Detailed information about the virtual network gateway can be found in the WAN module's README: https://registry.terraform.io/modules/Azure/avm-ptn-virtualwan
   - firewall\_policy: (Optional) The firewall policy settings.
 Detailed information about the firewall policy can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-ptn-firewall-policy
   - private\_dns\_zones: (Optional) The private DNS zone settings.
 Detailed information about the private DNS zone can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-ptn-network-private-link-private-dns-zones
+  - private\_dns\_resolver: (Optional) The private DNS resolver settings.
+Detailed information about the private DNS resolver can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-res-network-dnsresolver
   - bastion: (Optional) The bastion host settings.
 Detailed information about the bastion can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-res-network-bastionhost/
   - side\_car\_virtual\_network: (Optional) The side car virtual network settings.
 Detailed information about the side car virtual network can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-res-network-virtualnetwork